Pain and Suffering Damages in Tennessee

 Tennessee's negligence laws do a nice job of finding a middle point between limiting liability of wrongdoers and enabling injured parties to recover damages for their losses.
 Rather than using pure comparative or pure contributory, Tennessee employs the strictest form of modified comparative fault: the "49% comparative fault" rule.
 This rule allows only parties who are 49% or less at fault for their own injuries to recover damages.

-While the pain and suffering damage caps listed here are accurate as of the time of publishing, Tennessee is new to the game when it comes to limiting pain and suffering damages, and the courts have gone back and forth as to whether the caps are constitutional.
-In order to determine the amount of pain and suffering damages you may be entitled to, speak to a Tennessee attorney for a free claim review.
+Tennessee is new to the game when it comes to limiting pain and suffering damages, and the courts have gone back and forth as to whether the caps are constitutional.
+In order to determine the amount of pain and suffering damages you may be entitled to, you'll want to speak with a Tennessee injury attorney to determine what caps apply to you.

 Contact a qualified attorney.